Back to Blog

 Model: GPT-4o or o-series

 Responsibilities: Take campaign brief + research → generate channel mix, budget allocation, audience targeting, keyword lists, ad copy variants.
-Uses function calling to structure outputs.

 3. Creative Agent (Vision Models)